ebmgt/Wage_ratio/README.md

 Below is a plot of Glassdoor rankings by employees of two large complanies what serially measure well-being.

 * To add large healthcare institutions to the plot, click [here](https://github.com/ebmgt/ESG/blob/main/files/Plot-Glassdoor-healthcare-2023-07-14.png).
+Although some heatlhcare organizations have had intermittent success with rankings, none have sustained their success.

   ![Glassdoor](../main/files/Plot-Glassdoor-no_healthcare-2023-07-14.png)